nathan-s-williams/tweet-clustering/README.md

 -Wikipedia, source: https://en.wikipedia.org/wiki/Jaccard_index

 ## Data Source
-Data is comes from a personal repository of tweets taken from the internet.
+Data comes from a personal repository of tweets taken from the internet.
 It is hosted on my personal google drive.